yufeng97/COMP90024-CCC-notes/README.md

 ### past exam
 - > [Sample Q1] Applications can be deployed across Clouds either through creation and deployment of virtual images (snapshots) or through scripting the installation and configuration of software applications.

-    - > Container based solutions such as Docker have advantages and disadvantages compared to traditional Cloud-based virtualization solutions based upon hypervisors.
+    - > **Container** based solutions such as Docker have **advantages** and **disadvantages** compared to traditional Cloud-based virtualization solutions based upon hypervisors.
 Discuss.
 [4]
       - Guest OS
           - Running on virtual Hardware will have their own OS kernels, thus introduce virtualization overhead.
 While container allows virtual instances to share a single host OS to reduce these wasted resources
       - Communication
           - Virulization communicate through Ethernet devices.
 Container communicate through IPC mechanisms
       - Security
           - Virulization depends on the Hypervisor.
 Container requires close scrutiny.
       - Performance
           - Virulization has small overhead incurs when instructions are translated from guest to host OS.
 Container have near native performance.
       - Isolation
           - Virulization has file systems and libraries are not shared between guest and host OS.
 Container has file systems and libraries can be shared.
       - Startup time
           - Virulization's startup time is slow.
 Container's startup time is fast.
       - Storage
           - Virulization's requires storage space is large.
 Container's requires storage space is small and most are reusable.
       - (Virtualization vs Containerization table above)
-- > [sample Q6] A)  What are container orchestration technologies?
+- > [sample Q6] A)  What are **container orchestration technologies**?
 What are the main benefits of using container orchestration tools?
 Name two of the most popular Docker orchestration tools?
 [3]

     - Container orchestration technologies provides a framework for integrating and managing containers **<u>at scale</u>**
     - benefits
         - Simplify container management process